 - Wondering how to get a Wikipedia page?
-Notability is a trait Wikipedia uses to determine whether a topic or subject is worthy enough to have its own page in Wikipedia.
+Notability is a key trait Wikipedia uses to determine whether a topic or subject is worthy enough to have its own article in Wikipedia.

 - Notability is the ability of the subject to attract attention based on its merit over a sustained, significant period.